RoleplayTalkPlatform/Java-API/README.md

 # RoleplayTalkPlatform Java Library

 ## Getting started
-We highly recommend to create a method to parse the Player of your Game to a Player of this API and the same for the position(Coordinate).
+We highly recommend to create a method to parse the Player of your Game to a Player of this Library and the same for the position(Coordinate).

 It could look like this: